 The wrong end: most later operations in New Guinea.
 At least once the casualty ratio climbed to well over 1000 Japanese to 1 Australian.

 Battle of the Philippine Sea and Battle of Leyte Gulf.
 They pretty much destroyed the Japanese Navy and Airforce.

-Six months after the empire declared war on Britain and the US, every battle turned into this in favor of the Allies.
+Six months after the empire declared war on the US, every battle turned into this in favor of the Allies.
 Iwo Jima, Saipan, The (land) Battle of Leyte, the Phillipines Campaign, etc. The latter had 14,000 American and Australian soldiers killed, and 340,000 Japanese soldiers killed.
 Though in some battles (China, the Burma and Borneo campaigns come to mind), the losses were about even.
 Which is the closest the Japanese came to winning.

 The Soviet invasion of Manchuria.
 It makes sense, since Japan had pulled back its best and most loyal soldiers to the island, their marines, navy, and airforce had been wiped out, and the majority of the forces in Manchuria were poorly equipped and low-morale conscripts, but damn.